eclipse-cdt-cloud/theia-trace-extension/README.md

 Prerequisites for running this extension are the same as those for [running the theia IDE](https://github.com/eclipse-theia/theia/blob/master/doc/Developing.md#prerequisites).

 **👋 Want to help?** Read our [new contributor guide](https://github.com/theia-ide/theia-trace-extension#new-contributors) and see [how to contribute code](https://github.com/theia-ide/theia-trace-extension#how-to-contribute-code).
+⚠️ Apart from the live demo, both the application itself and its development environment only work on Linux operating systems.

 ## Try a live demo via Gitpod!
 Click the Gitpod button below to access a live demo of the trace viewer.
 In a couple clicks and around 2 minutes you'll be on your way.